 The spectacle of thousands of Swifts, Swallows and Martins feeding over the water during peak fly hatches is one of the delights for the summer visitor.
 30 acres of the woodland are ancient in origin and spring flowers include carpets of Bluebells and Stitchwort.

 There are some really good nature trails on the reserve for all to enjoy and the new orienteering course is proving extremely popular.
 Advice is always on hand in the visitor centre, to help identify wildlife and to inform visitors of the best locations to see and experience wildlife.

-A trail guide is available from the visitor centre to guide you around the reserve and wildlife activity bags can be hired for a small donation for the children to take out on the reserve.
+A trail guide is available from the visitor centre to guide you around the reserve.